shivamsaigupta/tagmate/README.md

 >  - Password: TagmateIsCool<3

 # Instructions
-If you are trying to create your own Tagmate-like app by forking this repo, please follow the instructions below.
+If you are trying to create your own Tagmate-like app, please follow the instructions below after you clone the repo.

 1. Create a Firebase project
 2. Enable Google SignIn in Authentication tab